 Basic Federal Student Loan Repayment Options

-Parent PLUS borrowers who also have other federal student loans and choose to consolidate with Direct will find that the PLUS loan taints the entire consolidation loan and will mean that they will not be eligible to repay the consolidation loan using IBR or Pay As You Earn.
+Parent PLUS borrowers who also have other federal student loans and choose to consolidate with Direct will find that the PLUS loan taints the entire consolidation loan and will mean that they will not be eligible to repay the consolidation loan using income-driven repayment.
 If they wish to consolidate, parent PLUS borrowers may exclude the PLUS loans from the consolidation and pay them separately.
 These borrowers should also be able to consolidate and choose ICR.